davidpl2/DeePosit/Readme.md

 ![DeePosit](ExampleOfResults/DeePositScreenShot.png)

 <h2>Overview</h2>
 This code allows the automatic detection of urine and fecal depositions in the thermal video of rodents during behavioral experiments.
-The algorithm is described in the paper mentioned in the title and is available [here](https://www.biorxiv.org/content/10.1101/2024.06.24.600419v1).
+The algorithm is described in the paper mentioned in the title and is available here: https://www.biorxiv.org/content/10.1101/2024.06.24.600419v1.
 It is based on a preliminary hot blob detector and a classifier, which is used to classify each preliminary detection as either urine\feces or background (i.e., not urine or feces).
 The classifier code is based on the code published by: https://github.com/facebookresearch/detr .
 Additional supplementary videos are available [here](https://drive.google.com/drive/folders/1aM5tyACrXu9ehU_l_mNC5irGlsp0L6i_?usp=drive_link).
 <h2>Project structure</h2>